ForatHatem/Serial-Communication-between-2-micrcontrollers/README.md

 Three LEDs are connected to the MSP430, where they get a Voltage of 0 (LOW) and 3.2V (HIGH), blue LEDs got a Forward Voltage of 3.5V

 Adding three buttons added to the complexity of the code, especially in debouncing the PB.
-Instead of starting and stoping the timer for the debounce, and instead of using TA0, TA1, and TA2 as timers for the PBs, I used one timer Timer TA0R that is configured in a continous mode (it counts till 0xFFFF then rolls back to 0 and counts again), and enabled the Capture/Compare interrupt (CCIE) for TA0CCR0, TA0CCR1, and TA0CCR2.
+Instead of starting and stoping the timer for the debounce, and instead of using `TA0`, `TA1`, and `TA2` as timers for the PBs, I used one timer `Timer TA0R` that is configured in a `continous mode` (it counts till 0xFFFF then rolls back to 0 and counts again), and enabled the Capture/Compare interrupt `(CCIE)` for `TA0CCR0`, `TA0CCR1`, and `TA0CCR2`.

 Eventually I want to put the MSP430 in a Low Power Mode, where the CPU is switched off, hence no code will be running on the main function.
 That is why I introduced interrupts, where the uC goes to sleep and when a Rising Edge, Falling Edge, or Capture/Compare IF is set an ISR will be serviced.